-The first row in table 2A presents the differences in means for any use of force.
+Row (a) in Table 2 presents the differences in means for any use of force conditional on a police interaction.
 These results reflect the raw gaps in whether or not a police stop results in any use of force, by race.
 Blacks are 53% more likely to experience any use of force relative to a white mean of 15.3 percent.
 The raw gap for Hispanics is almost identical.
 Asians are no more likely than whites to experience use of force.
 Other race - which includes American Indians, Alaskan natives or other races besides white, black, Hispanic and Asian - is smaller but still considerable.

 The raw difference between races is large - perhaps too large - and it seems clear that one needs to account for at least some contextual factors at the time of a stop in order to better understand, for example, whether racial differences are driven by police response to a given civilian's behavior or racial differences in civilian behavior.
-Yet, it is unclear how to account for context that might predict how much force is used by police and not include variables which themselves might be influenced by biased police.22
+Yet, it is unclear how to account for context that might predict how much force is used by police and not include variables which themselves might be influenced by biased police.25